 Reviews of the Top Minecraft Server Hosting

 First on our list is ScalaCube.
 Our technical experts rank them as the best Minecraft server hosting as it comes with nine specific hosting plans and offers its customers the possibility to host multiple Minecraft servers on one account.
 Not many providers will allow their customers to connect these servers via proxy and run a complex Minecraft network.

 A downside is that the basic plan (768 MB RAM) does not support newer Minecraft versions or modded Minecraft servers.
-Somehow, it forces the players to go for a higher plan.
-The prices are a little high if you want to set up a single, one-click installation, and ScalaCube has no money-back return.
-Although the host’s webpage states 24/7 customer support, you will get a reply only the next day.
+The prices are a little high if you want to set up a single, one-click installation.

 2. Apex Hosting